 If your starter spins but it does not start/crank the engine then you have a starter problem.
 The spindle or drive inside the starter is possibly damaged.
 If the starter is repairable, you can have the drive spindle replaced, otherwise you’ll need to replace the starter.
 It is also possible (but unlikely under normal circumstances) that your driveshaft is snapped, or the planetary track in the starter is worn, in which case a new starter is in order.
 Don’t forget to inspect for damaged teeth on the flywheel.

 Jeep Won’t Start but Has Power 2018+

-Many reports of 2018 jeep Wranglers suddenly not starting at random intervals.
+There are multiple reports of 2018 Jeep Wranglers suddenly not starting at random intervals.
 Owners would stop to fill up at a gas station only to be stranded with a non-starting Jeep.
 All of the lights turn on and the radio works, but, no engine sound.
 No prior warning signs either.
 Many reports indicate the battery and starters are all-new or have been recently replaced, ruling out those options.

 In this instance, it could be the transmission temperature switch.
 This means your transmission is running over the temperature limit.
 Hence, after sitting for about an hour it cools down and allows you to restart again as if nothing was wrong.

-In this instance, you want to make sure your transmission fluid is full, so check the fluid levels first and top-up if necessary.
+In this case, you want to make sure your transmission fluid is full, so check the fluid levels first and top up if necessary.
 If the fluids are full, check your cooling temperature sensor.